-Did you receive any of the following sources of funding from the City of Carlsbad within the last two fiscal years (2022-2023 and 2023-2024) for the prop fiscal years (2022-2023 and 2023-2024) for the proposed program/project?
-CDBG ✓ Yes No Community Activity Funding Yes No General Funds Ves Yes No No Other (specify): Yes No If you have received federal funds, including CDBG funds, in previous years, have program violation findings ever been made against your agency/organization?
+Did you receive any of the following sources of funding from the City of Carlsbad within the last two fiscal years (2022-2023 and 2023-2024) for the proposed program/project?
+CDBG $\checkmark$ Yes No Community Activity Funding Yes No General Funds Yes No Other (specify): $\square$ Yes No If you have received federal funds, including CDBG funds, in previous years, have program violation findings ever been made against your agency/organization?
 If yes, please explain nature of finding(s) and how finding(s) has been addressed by your organization.
 No.